 Where the offer of places to all applicants in any of the categories listed above would lead to over-subscription, the available places will be offered to those living nearest to the school.
 The straight-line distance measurement as provided by the Local Authority will be used as the final determining factor.

 Common Preference Form

-Applications will be made using Leeds City Council’s on-line system or the single form, known as the common preference form.
+Applications will be made using Leeds City Council’s online system or the single form, known as the common preference form.
 These forms can be obtained from Leeds City Council or the school.
-Forms must be returned by the closing date of 15th January 2019.
-Places will be offered by the governors and parents will be notified via Leeds City Council on 16th April 2019.
-School will also request a Supplementary Information Form (available on the school website or from the school office) is completed and returned to the school by the closing date of 15th January 2019.
+Forms must be returned by the closing date of 15th January 2023.
+Places will be offered by the governors and parents will be notified via Leeds City Council on 16th April 2023.
+The school will also request a Supplementary Information Form (available on the school website or from the school office) be completed and returned to the school by the closing date of 15th January 2023.

 In Year Admissions

 Any parent will be able to apply directly to the school at any time.
 An admissions form can be obtained from the school and should be returned to them.
 Governors will consider whether or not a place can be offered and parents will be notified of the offer/refusal of a place by the school.
 The school will also notify Leeds City Council of the application and its outcome.

 Parents have the right to an independent appeal.
 Appeals against the governor's decision not to offer places to applicants must be made by the parents, in writing, to the Clerk of the Appeals panel, through the Headteacher of the school within 20 days of the parents receiving notice that a place has not been offered to their child.

 Where a child is refused an offer of a place in the school, the parents may request that the child’s name be placed on the school’s waiting list with the school.
 The waiting list will be maintained for the remainder of the academic year for which the application was made.
 Waiting lists will be maintained in order of the over-subscription priorities.

 This policy statement is reviewed annually and is approved by the Governors Admission Committee.